wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.1.7 =
+* New option to manually switch date format of datepicker fields
+* Fixed a bug where fields with the same label where treated as one

 = 1.1.6 =
 * New option added for radio and checkbox fields that allows you to choose the orientation of these form fields
 * New input mode added for select values of checkbox,radio,select and multiselect form fields.
 This allows you to batch edit and copy value and label pairs